-6.4- B
+6.4- BH Assessment Tools

-Neonatal alcohol fetal syndrome treatment.
-H Assessment Tools care entity: Please specify or describe all of the tool(s) required by the state and/or each managed United Healthcare utilizes all tools check except InterQual.
-Molina only utilizes The Division of Medicaid does not require specific assessment tools to be used.
-ASAM Criteria (American Society Addiction Medicine) Mental Health Substance Use Disorders InterQual Molina only utilizes this tool.
-MCG Care Guidelines Mental Health Substance Use Disorders CALOCUS/LOCUS (Child and Adolescent Level of Care Utilization System) CASII (Child and Adolescent Service Intensity Instrument) Mental Health Substance Use Disorders CANS (Child and Adolescent Needs and Strengths) Mental Health Substance Use Disorders State-specific criteria (e.g. state law or policies) (please describe) Mental Health Substance Use Disorders Plan-specific criteria (please describe) Mental Health Substance Use Disorders Other (please describe) Mental Health Substance Use Disorders
+6.4.1- BH Please specify or describe all of the tool(s) required by the state and/or each managed care entity: United Healthcare utilizes all tools check except InterQual.
+Molina only utilizes InterQual.
+The Division of Medicaid does not require specific assessment tools to be used.

+\ge ASAM Criteria (American Society Addiction Medicine) Mental Health Substance Use Disorders

+\square InterQual Mental Health Substance Use Disorders Molina only utilizes this tool.
+MCG Care Guidelines Mental Health Substance Use Disorders CALOCUS/LOCUS (Child and Adolescent Level of Care Utilization System) CASII (Child and Adolescent Service Intensity Instrument) CANS (Child and Adolescent Needs and Strengths) State-specific criteria (e.g. state law or policies) (please describe) Plan-specific criteria (please describe) Mental Health Substance Use Disorders \square Other (please describe)

-SPA: MS-20-0015-CHIP Approval Date: September 1, 2021 Effective Date: July 22, 2020
+✓ Other (please describe) ✓ Mental Health ✓ Substance Use Disorders

-United Healthcare also utilized ESPII. □ No specific criteria or tools are required □ Mental Health □ Substance Use Disorders Guidance: Examples of facilitation efforts include requiring managed care organizations and their networks to use such tools to determine possible treatments or plans of care, providing education, training, and technical resources, and covering the costs of administering or purchasing the assessment tools.
-6.4.2- BH Please describe the state's strategy to facilitate the use of validated assessment tools for the treatment of behavioral health conditions.
+United Healthcare also utilized ESPII.

+No specific criteria or tools are required Mental Health Substance Use Disorders

+Guidance: Examples of facilitation efforts include requiring managed care organizations and their networks to use such tools to determine possible treatments or plans of care, providing education, training, and technical resources, and covering the costs of administering or purchasing the assessment tools.

+6.4.2- BH \boxtimes Please describe the state's strategy to facilitate the use of validated assessment tools for the treatment of behavioral health conditions.

 Providers are encouraged to use -validated assessment tools for the treatment of behavioral health conditions.
 The CCOs are responsible for conducting trainings and communications to providers to utilize - validated assessment tools.
 The CCOs are responsible for follow-up for compliance.
 The CCOs encourage use through education, bulletins and clinical reviews.

-6.2.5-BH Covered Benefits The State assures the following related to the provision of behavioral nealth benefits in CHIP: All behavioral health benefits are provided in a culturally and linguistically appropriate manner consistent with the requirements of section 2103(c)(6), regardless of delivery system. ☑ The state will provide all behavioral health benefits consistent with 42 CFR 457.495 to ensure there are procedures in place to access covered services as well as appropriate and timely treatment and monitoring of children with chronic, complex or serious conditions.
+6.2.5- BH Covered Benefits The State assures the following related to the provision of behavioral health benefits in CHIP:

+\square All behavioral health benefits are provided in a culturally and linguistically appropriate manner consistent with the requirements of section 2103(c)(6), regardless of delivery system.

+The state will provide all behavioral health benefits consistent with 42 CFR 457.495 to ensure there are procedures in place to access covered services as well as appropriate and timely treatment and monitoring of children with chronic, complex or serious conditions.

-Effective Date: July 22, 2020
+6.5-Vaccine coverages

+6.5.1- Vaccine coverage for targeted-low-income children. ⊠

+The State provides coverage for age-appropriate vaccines and their administration in accordance with the recommendations of the Advisory Committee on Immunization Practices (ACIP), without cost sharing.
+(Section 2103(c)(1)(D)) (42CFR 457.410(b)(2) and 457.520(b)(4)).

+6.5.2- Vaccine coverage for targeted-low-income pregnant individuals.

+The State provides coverage for approved adult vaccines recommended by the ACIP, and their administration, without cost sharing.
+(SHO # 23-003, issued June 27, 2023); (Section 2103(c)(12))

+6.5.3-Vaccine coverage for from-conception-to-end-of-pregnancy population option. \Box

+The state provides coverage for age appropriate (child or adult) vaccines and their administration in accordance with the recommendations of the ACIP, without cost- sharing, to benefit the unborn child.

 Section 7.
-Quality and Appropriateness of Care
+Ouality and Appropriateness of Care